great01-cyber/A-deep-dive-of-Theoretical-Foundations-for-Frontend-Developer-Mastery-with-intentional-examples./README.md

 **Example**: A Horizontal Carousel where the last visible card is slightly "cut off" at the edge of the screen.
 This visual break creates a path that encourages the user to keep scrolling; their eyes follow the line of cards.

 **Closure**: When we look at a complex arrangement of visual elements, we tend to look for a single, recognisable pattern.
 If an image is missing parts, our brains fill in the gaps to "close" the shape.
-This is a favorite technique for minimalist logo design.

 **Example**: A "hamburger menu" (three lines) isn't a literal drawer, but our brains "close" the shape to understand it represents a menu.
 Similarly, a segmented circular loading spinner is just a few moving lines, but we perceive it as a continuous rotating circle.